crmlatte/tp/docs/UserGuide.md

 #### Filter Options
 `FILTER_TYPE:`<br>
 * progress: Filters students whose progress is less than or equal to the provided value.
+* team: Filters by existing team names.
 * course: (Not yet implemented) Will filter by existing course codes.
-* team: (Not yet implemented) Will filter by existing team names.

 `FILTER_VALUE:`<br>
 * PROGRESS: an integer between 0 and 100.
+* TEAM: must match an existing team name.
 * COURSE: (Not yet implemented) must match an existing course value.
-* TEAM: (Not yet implemented) must match an existing team value.

 #### Sort Options
 `SORT_TYPE:`<br>